soobing91/A10_Mars_App/README.md

-# Assignment 12: Mission to Mars - Soo Bin
+# Information on Mars
-For this assignment, various pieces of information about Mars are scraped and put into an application.
+Various pieces of information about Mars are scraped and put into an application.
 The following libraries were used to complete this assignment:

 * BeautifulSoup and Splinter were used to scrape data and images;
 * Pandas was used to convert a DataFrame into an HTML format;